cloudflare/cloudflare-access-for-atlassian/README.md

 #### Development - CSRF configuration when using SSL and Atlassian SDK

-The `atlas-run` command currently is not copying the scheme we define on the base Tomcat when starting the application.
+The `atlas-run` command currently is not copying the scheme defined on the base Tomcat when starting the application.

 The solution is to configure the local proxy (Nginx/Apache) to set the `Origin` header with a URL like `http://<Your testing domain>`